-THE LAND OF THE MAYA- BIRDS, ARCHAEOLOGY, AND CULTURE by Brock Huffman
+JANUARY 11 GENERAL MEETING PROGRAM: THE LAND OF THE MAYA- BIRDS, ARCHAEOLOGY, AND CULTURE

-A presentation of the abundant birdlife, archaeological sites, and the distinct culture in Chiapas, Mexico, with goals to preserve the forests for our migrating birdlife as well as to contribute to an improved quality of life and social equality in Mexico
+Join Fort Worth Audubon on Thursday evening, January 11th at 7:30 pm for a presentation of the abundant birdlife, archaeological sites, and the distinct culture in Chiapas, Mexico, with goals to preserve the forests for our migrating birdlife as well as to contribute to an improved quality of life and social equality in Mexico.